pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 Running an Ablation Study
 =========================
+An ablation study is a set of experiments in which components of a machine learning system are removed/replaced in order to measure the impact of these components on the system's performance.
+In the context of knowledge graph embedding models, typical ablation studies involve investigating different loss functions, training approaches, negative samplers, and the explicit modeling of inverse relations.
+For a specific model composition based on these components, the best set of hyper-parameter values, e.g., embedding dimension, learning rate, batch size, loss function-specific hyper-parameters such as the margin value in the margin ranking loss need to be determined.
+This is accomplished by a process called hyper-parameter optimization.
+Different approaches are have been proposed, of which random search and grid search are very popular.

 In PyKEEN, we can define an ablation study in a configuration file (``file_name.json``) or within our own program.

 First, we show how to define an ablation study within a configuration file.
 In the following example, we define an